Media Name: plerhoples-christina.jpg

 • Outside Affiliations

-• Christina Plerhoples Stacy is a principal research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute where she specializes in urban economics, equity, and inclusion.
-Her work focuses on the intersection of economics and urban spaces and how housing, transportation, local economies, health, and crime interact.
+• Christina Plerhoples Stacy is a principal research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute, where she specializes in urban economics, housing, and transportation.

-Finally, Stacy is working with partners throughout the country to provide data and evidence to help local leaders utilize federal recovery dollars in an inclusive and equitable manner.
+Finally, Stacy is collaborating with partners nationwide to provide data and evidence to help local leaders use federal recovery dollars in an inclusive and equitable manner.

-Stacy serves on the board of the Alexandria Housing Development Corporation.
-Before joining the Urban Institute, Stacy earned her bachelor’s degree from Boston College, her master’s degree from the University of Pittsburgh’s Graduate School of Public and International Affairs, and her PhD from Michigan State University in agricultural, food, and resource economics.
+Stacy is vice chair of the board for Housing Alexandria and an advisory board member for the University of Pittsburgh’s master of quantitative economics program.
+Before joining Urban, Stacy earned her bachelor’s degree from Boston College, her master’s degree from the University of Pittsburgh, and her doctoral degree in agricultural, food, and resource economics from Michigan State University.

 Research Areas